jamestae/future_wcc/src/chapters/introduction.md

           they actively go above and beyond to deliver value.
 For each client, *they build a personalized path* that incorporates Future’s innovative tools to enhance the experience at *every stage.*
+      - type: largetext
+        string: "# The Future Coach"
+      - type: smalltext
+        string: >-
+          1. Understands that the best workout for a client is the one they will do

+          2. Consistently demonstrates remarkable value to each client, at scale

+          3. Intimately understands each client’s definition of success

+          4. Commits to progress within each partnership no matter the circumstance

+          5. Remains focused and positive in the face of adversity

+          6. Is dedicated to their own learning & development

+          7. Innovates and refuses to be blocked
 ---